AugurProject/augur-core/README.md

 	# max number of owners in a branch of rep.

 ### Version 0.2 (Markets Upgrades):
-	# add support for categorical and multidimensional events
 	# need to check that event hasn't started to be in the new voting batch yet!!!!
 	# salt hash vote mechanism